 The physical distancing and self-isolation measures recommended to help stop the spread of COVID-19 have left many of us feeling socially isolated and lonely.
-This is particularly true for older people, who were advised to stay home as much as possible in the early stages of the pandemic.
+This is particularly true for older people.

 “We know that many older Australians live alone and lead quite isolated lives anyway, then they’ve been faced with taking extra precautions to stay safe due to coronavirus,” says Steve Ellen, a professor of psychiatry at the University of Melbourne.